Meet the Board of Directors

 DELL DECHANT, co-chair of the policy committee

-Is the Associate Chair of the Department of Religious Studies at the University of South Florida.
+Dell deChant is the Associate Chair of the Department of Religious Studies at the University of South Florida.
 He is a Master Instructor and has served at USF since 1986.
-The author of three books, over 30 articles in professional publications, and chapters in twelve books, deChant’s specialization is religion and contemporary cultures.
-His current research focuses on religious, literary, and ecological expressions of Agrarianism as they manifest in American popular culture. deChant is Chair of the Environmental Committee of the City of New Port Richey, a founding member of Food Policy Council of Pasco Country, a member of the Florida Food Policy Council, and a member of the Board of Directors of Ecology Florida.
+The author of three books, over 30 articles in professional publications, and chapters in twelve books, his specialization is religion and contemporary cultures.
+His current research focuses on religious, literary, and ecological expressions of Agrarianism as they manifest in American popular culture.
+He is Chair of the Environmental Committee of the City of New Port Richey, a founding member of Food Policy Council of Pasco Country, a member of the Florida Food Policy Council, and a member of the Board of Directors of Ecology Florida.

 Meet the Staff Regional Liaisons